vogelito/glacierprotocol/_docs/key-generation/transfer-to-paper.md

         folder, and double-click "bitcoin_master_public_key.png".
     2. Use the smartphone's QR code reader to read the <span class="warning">QR code</span>.
-When the <span class="warning">QR code</span> is successfully read, the smartphone should display the text
+When the <span class="warning">QR code</span> is successfully read, the smartphone should display the text version of the
     <span class="warning">Bitcoin Master Public Key</span>.
     3. Verify the <span class="warning">Bitcoin Master Public Key</span> address on the smartphone matches the <span class="warning">Bitcoin Master Public Key</span> in the Quarantined Scratchpad.